-These are now discouraged following concerns that they may affect your liver and kidneys, as well as increasing your long-term risk of heart attack or stroke.
+These are now discouraged, following concerns that they may affect your liver and kidneys, as well as increasing your long-term risk of heart attack or stroke.

 This doesn’t mean you need to put up with joint pain, however, as a variety of safer creams and gels, painkilling devices and food supplements can help.
+So, let’s talk about how to relieve arthritis.

 As children, we quickly learned that ‘rubbing it better’ really works for reducing the pain of knocks and sprains.
 Rubbing stimulates nerve endings and overwhelms the signals reaching the brain so pain perception is reduced.